What is post-infectious IBS (PI-IBS)?

 Irritable bowel syndrome (IBS) is one of the most common gastrointestinal (GI) disorders.
 Within this large group of people affected, there is a small subgroup whose IBS symptoms begin suddenly.
 It happens after what appears to be a bout of infection in the stomach and intestines (gastroenteritis), and is termed post-infectious IBS (PI-IBS).

 While most people recover completely after the initial illness, some people do not.
-Gastroenteritis is most often caused by a virus, but PI-IBS after a viral GI infection seems uncommon.
+PI-IBS seems uncommon after a GI infection caused by a virus.
 The infectious agent is usually bacterial.

 PI-IBS was first recognized during World War II in soldiers returning to the United Kingdom.
 They developed IBS-type symptoms after suffering bacterial dysentery.